 • Facilitates leadership inquiry and research utilization to support evidence-based medical practice.

 • Evaluates peers through peer review process.

 • Collaborates with peers, subordinates, superiors and personnel from multiple disciplines to improve organizational performance.

 * Residency: Successful completion of a Residency in Cardiology.

 * Experience: Minimum of two (2) years’ experience (may include residency/training).

 * Licensure/Registration: 1) Shall have and maintain an active, valid unrestricted, current State of CA physician license (with no limitations, stipulations or pending adverse actions).
 2) License must correspond to Drug Enforcement Agency (DEA) registration number.

 * Life Support Certifications: Possess and maintain a current American Heart Association BLS Healthcare Provider and Advanced Cardiac Life Support (ACLS) certifications.

-* Must be a U.S citizen and possess ability to pass a background check/security clearance.
+* Security: Must possess ability to pass a Government background check/security clearance.